jquery/testswarm/README.md

 1. Make sure [storage][cacheDir] is set to an existing writable directory that is not readable from the web.
-Either set it to a custom path outside the web root in testswarm.ini, or create use the default 'cache' directory protected with htaccess and chmod the directory 777.
+Either set it to a custom path outside the web root in testswarm.ini, or use the default 'cache' directory protected with .htaccess and `chmod 777 cache`.

 1. Copy `./config/robots.txt` to `./robots.txt` (or add similar rules to your main `robots.txt` file if TestSwarm is not in the root directory).